OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 When you create an e-consent project, it is a good idea to put a note on your Outlook calendar reminding you to check with the researchers before their consent form expires.
 Then you will be better prepared to replace the consent and HIPAA forms with the latest versions, with the new expiration date given.

+1. Notify the people who will be collecting the study's informed consent that you will be working on the e-consent on REDCap and that they should pause using the e-consent until you inform them the new forms have been uploaded
+2. Go into Development Mode by such and such
+3. Go *** and *** then do such and such
-1. Click **Add Consent Form**.
+4. Click **Add Consent Form**
-1. Specify the version number and upload the consent form.
+5. Specify the version number and upload the consent form
-1. Save the new version.
+6. Save the new version
+7. Ask for the project to be moved back into Production Mode
+8. After being notified that the project is in production, go to the survey and create a test record by completing the forms, using a name like *Testing REDCap*
+9. If everything is working correctly, notify those collecting informed consent that the e-consent REDCap is back in production with the new forms, and they may see a test record in REDCap

 ::: {.callout-note appearance="simple"}